 The EnviroFish Program provides two output files, but the main goal is to determine the Average Daily Flooded Acres (ADFA) of flooded land for the period of record (POR).
 The two output files are a summary file of the ADFA by year and a file of the daily acres flooded.
 The daily file provides five columns of data.
 The data fields are stage, total rearing acres, restricted rearing acres and spawning acres.
 There are separate output files for cleared (agricultural) and forested areas.
 The second output file is the summary statistics file.
-This file has 13 output statistics, which are: year, mean-stage, total rearing, restricted rearing, and spawning area, maximum-stage, total rearing, restricted rearing, and spawning area, and minimum-stage, total rearing, restricted rearing, and spawning area.
+This file has 13 output statistics, which are: year, mean-stage, total rearing, restricted rearing, and spawning area, and minimum-stage, total rearing, restricted rearing, and spawning area.